nsacyber/Windows-Secure-Host-Baseline/Chrome/README.md

 If the domain administrators have **not** configured a Group Policy Central Store for the domain, then copy the **chrome.admx** file to **%SystemRoot%\\PolicyDefinitions\\**, typically **C:\\Windows\\PolicyDefinitions\\**, and copy the **chrome.adml** file to **%SystemRoot%\\PolicyDefinitions\\en-us\\** folder on the domain controller.

+Follow the same steps for the Google Update Group Policy templates (GoogleUpdate.admx and GoogleUpdate.adml).

 ### Updating the Chrome Group Policy templates for a standalone system

 **%SystemRoot%\\PolicyDefinitions\\**, typically **C:\Windows\\PolicyDefinitions\\**, contains Group Policy templates used by Local Group Policy on a standalone system.
 Copy the **chrome.admx** file to **%SystemRoot%\\PolicyDefinitions\\** and copy the **chrome.adml** file to **%SystemRoot%\\PolicyDefinitions\\en-us\\** folder on the domain controller.

+Follow the same steps for the Google Update Group Policy templates (GoogleUpdate.admx and GoogleUpdate.adml).

-# Google Update Group Policy template
+# Google Update Group Policy templates
 Google Update, based on the open source [Omaha project](https://github.com/google/omaha), automatically updates Chrome to the latest version.
-The Group Policy template file for Google Update can be downloaded from https://dl.google.com/update2/enterprise/GoogleUpdate.adm but this template rarely changes.
-This template is included as a convenience.
+The Group Policy template files for Google Update can be downloaded from http://dl.google.com/dl/update2/enterprise/googleupdateadmx.zip but this template rarely changes.
+This template is included in this repository as a convenience.

 You can use the Get-GoogleUpdateGroupPolicyTemplate command in the [Chrome.ps1](./Scripts/Chrome.ps1) file in the [scripts folder](./Scripts) to download the Google Update Group Policy template.
 Example: **Get-GoogleUpdateGroupPolicyTemplate**